Solid leadership is critical to the success of a world-class institution like Joslin.

 Michael Astrue is the former Commissioner of Social Security (2007-2013).
 The Social Security Administration is an independent federal agency headquartered in suburban Baltimore with over 62,000 employees nationwide.
 As commissioner, Astrue reported directly to President Obama. [more]

-James Geraghty is Entrepreneur-in-Residence at Third Rock Ventures.
-Having helped Genzyme launch rare disease therapies around the world, James assists the firm in creating companies focused on rare genetic diseases and supports existing portfolio companies in related spaces. [more]
+Jim Geraghty is Entrepreneur-in-Residence at Third Rock Ventures.
+Having helped Genzyme launch rare disease therapies around the world, Jim assists the firm in creating companies focused on rare genetic diseases and supports existing portfolio companies in related spaces. [more]

 Roberta Herman M.D. was, until July 2013, was the Chief Operating Officer for Harvard Pilgrim Health Care, one of New England’s largest non-profit managed health care organizations, providing care and coverage to over one million members throughout Massachusetts, Maine, and New Hampshire. [more]

-Jessica Hopfield, Ph.D. is a former partner of McKinsey & Company in their Global Pharmaceutical practice.
+Jessica Hopfield, Ph.D. -Vice Chairperson of the Joslin Board of Trustees -is a former partner of McKinsey & Company in their Global Pharmaceutical practice.
 While at McKinsey from 1995-2009, Ms. Hopfield served clients across pharmaceutical, biotech, medical device and consumer industries with a focus on strategy formulation, R&D management and marketing. [more]

-Ann Lagasse was a founder of Piper Properties Management, Inc., a real estate development and management company in Newburyport, MA.
-Since the 1980’s, she and her husband, Chuck, have been instrumental in the revitalization and restoration of the Newburyport historic downtown and waterfront. [more]
+Ann Lagasse is owner of Lagasse Real Estate LLC a real estate development, leasing and management company.
+For twenty-five years she and her husband, Chuck, have been instrumental in the revitalization and restoration of the Newburyport historic downtown.
+Today their company is developing and managing mixed-use projects throughout NE. [more]

 James Petersen is President of JLP Consulting, LLC, located in Geneva, Switzerland.
 From 2003 to 2005, he was an advisor to Warburg Pincus LLC, a private equity group.
 In 1980, he joined Haemonetics as Director of European Operations and served in various roles until 1998 when he was appointed President and CEO.[more]